raoalihassan228/Learn-HTML/DAy-3/readme.md

 - article

 #### HTML Entities
-An Html entity that starts with &m ends with semicollon;
+An Html entity that starts with "&" ends with semicollon";"